Winter at Beningbrough

 Partly to bed

 During winter, the conservation team carry out essential work for the long term care of the building and collection.
-The ground floor and parts of the first floor are closed until 4 March 2017 but there is still half of the hall to explore and a great many portraits to see.
+Parts of the ground floor and the first floor are closed until 3 March 2018 but there is still half of the hall to explore and a great many portraits to see.
 In December the Christmas decorations adorn the entrance hall and Father Christmas pays a visit to the children.
-The interactive galleries are open too, great for big and little kids alike - dressing up, sculpting a nose or sitting for your very own virtual portrait to send home.
+The interactive galleries are open too, great for big and little kids alike - dressing up, sculpting a nose or sitting for your very own virtual portrait.

 When to visit